top of page

 a.
 Strengths

 Mixed methods research is a robust and comprehensive approach that deepens the insight into research problems by combining qualitative and quantitative data.
 Quantitative data uncovers statistical patterns and trends, allowing researchers to identify correlations and differences.
-On the other hand, qualitative data delves into the underlying contextual explanations behind these patterns, providing rich and detailed insights into the meaning and significance of the data.
+On the other hand, qualitative data delves into the underlying context of these patterns, providing rich, detailed insights into their meaning and significance.
 By integrating these two forms of data, researchers gain a more complete understanding of the research topic with increased validity and reliability.

 Combining qualitative and quantitative research methods, known as mixed methods, has enhanced the robustness and validity of research findings.
-By triangulating data obtained from diverse sources and approaches, researchers can corroborate their results, thereby reducing the potential for biases and strengthening the credibility of their conclusions (Greene, 2007).
-This comprehensive approach provides a complete understanding of the research topic and minimises the limitations of using a single method, making the findings more reliable and persuasive.
+By triangulating data from diverse sources and approaches, researchers can corroborate their results, thereby reducing potential bias and strengthening the credibility of their conclusions (Greene, 2007).
+This comprehensive approach provides a thorough understanding of the research topic and minimises the limitations of relying on a single method, making the findings more reliable and persuasive.

 Mixed methods research is characterised by its inherent flexibility, allowing researchers to modify and refine their approach as the study unfolds.
-This adaptability empowers researchers to delve into new lines of inquiry and pursue unforeseen directions stemming from the preliminary findings of the study (Johnson & Onwuegbuzie, 2004).
+This adaptability empowers researchers to delve into new lines of inquiry and pursue unforeseen directions arising from the study's preliminary findings (Johnson & Onwuegbuzie, 2004).
 This feature of mixed methods research offers a dynamic and responsive framework for addressing complex research questions and enriching the depth of analysis.

 Addressing certain research questions can be challenging when traditional qualitative or quantitative methods are insufficient.
 Utilising mixed methods allows researchers to approach complex issues from multiple angles, drawing upon the unique strengths of both qualitative and quantitative approaches (Plano Clark & Ivankova, 2016).
 This comprehensive research strategy enables a more holistic and nuanced understanding of multifaceted phenomena.